 Grants

 Grants are need-based financial assistance and do not have to be repaid.
-Grant opportunities include the Pell Grant, Federal SEOG, and CCRI funded grant programs.
+Grant opportunities include the Federal Pell Grant, Federal SEOG, RI Supplemental Grant and CCRI funded grant programs.
 To see if you are eligible, complete your FAFSA today.

 Federal Pell Grant

 A federal grant awarded when the student does not have a B.S./B.A. degree equivalent.
-Awards are based on students’ enrollment status and their expected family contribution.
-Awards for full-time students range from $657 to $6,195 per academic year.
+Awards are based on students’ enrollment status and their student aid index.

 Federal Supplemental Educational Opportunity Grant (FSEOG)